 Insect Repellent Awareness Day is here to act as a reminder during the early days of the summer season that it’s important to be protected by wearing insect repellent when spending time outside!

 History of Insect Repellent Awareness Day

 Launched in 2014, Insect Repellent Awareness Day was founded by scientists at the London School of Hygiene & Tropical Medicine to help people understand the importance of using repellents both in their own country and, perhaps even more importantly, when traveling abroad.

-Most of us have been bitten by a mosquito or similar insect at one point in our life.
-Usually just an annoyance, insect bites can also prove very serious.
-Insect Repellent Awareness Day aims to promote the use of insect repellents to not only prevent bites but the spread of diseases, such as Malaria, carried by insects.
+Insect Repellent Awareness Day aims to promote the use of insect repellents to not only prevent bites but the spread of diseases, such as malaria, that can be carried by insects.
 Insect repellents can be used in various forms, including sprays, creams and tablets, and can help reduce insect bites significantly.

 Keep the family and others in your life safe by raising awareness for and observing Insect Repellent Awareness Day.
 Have an enjoyable time celebrating the day and consider implementing some of these ideas:

 While most insect repellents and bug sprays take a long time to expire, Insect Repellent Awareness Day is the perfect time to check out the bug spray that has been in the cabinet since last year to see if it is still good.
 Look at the expiration dates on the bottle.
 Also make sure that there’s no corrosion or signs of decay on the bottle.